rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 this is the place for them.

 The value of the `s3.bucketName` key in the stage config file (`src/config/dev.skill.config.json` or `src/prod.config/skill.config.json`) determines the name of the target bucket.
-The bucket name should be different for each stage.
+The bucket name should be different for each stage and must be unique of all other buckets.
+That is the reason for prefixing the namespace with an organization.

 For example, using these config files: